thisisjofrank/react-vite-ts-deno/README.md

 ### Installation

 1. Create a new repository using this template.
-From the repository page, click the "Use this template" button in the top right hand of the page.
+From the repository page, click the "Use this template" button in the top right hand of the page:

 <img src="https://docs.github.com/assets/cb-76823/images/help/repository/use-this-template-button.png" alt="Use this template button" width="400">